Last Updated on

 A business is able to purchase items to resell without paying state sales tax.
 The tax liability is passed from the wholesaler or distributor to the retailer who will then charge sales tax to the end user of the item.

-Wholesalers and distributors will require a sales tax number, and in many cases require the reseller to fill out the Sales Tax Exemption Certificate (Form R-1042) to document the items being purchased are for resale.
+Wholesalers and distributors will require a Louisiana Resale Certificate to document the items being purchased are for resale.

 If you have questions about the sales tax license and regulations, the Louisiana Department of Revenue has a helpful guide or can be contacted by calling or visiting: